 The remit for these officers will be decided by the band committee and will be reviewed annually at the AGM.

-The band committee will ensure the Child Protection Officers and relevant members receive appropriate training within a reasonable timescale.
+The band committee will ensure the Child Protection Officers and relevant members receive appropriate training.

 What to do if you have concerns.

 If you have concerns about a child you MUST inform one of the band’s Child Protection Officers immediately.
 If they are not available one of the band committee members should be informed of the concern.

 Where an alleged offence has taken place the police will be contacted immediately and the member concerned suspended and instructed to leave the premises.
 (Not to carry out these measures will be committing an offence)

 The policy will be monitored and reviewed at the band’s AGM.